Digital-Alchemy-TS/standalone-template/README.md

 ### Prerequisites

-Digital Alchemy targets `node20`, which is the only required system dependency.
+Digital Alchemy requires minimum `node20`, bun & deno also supported.
-You should have Home Assistant already running at this point.
+You also have Home Assistant already running and a long lived access token for your code to access.

 **Recommended workspace tools**: